OGBADS/bikesales/README.md

-# cofeesales
+# bikesales
-This repo contains sample project for different cofee sales in three different countries.
+This repo contains a sample project for bike sales in three different regions; Europe, the Pacific, and North America.